arvinsim/artem/content/literary/the-war-of-art-book-review.md

 ## Why did you read the book?
 What made you interested in it?

-I discovered the book while I was reading a Reddit post about Enterprenuerial books.
+I discovered this book while I was reading a Reddit post about Enterprenuerial books.
 It was recommending good books to read for the budding entrepreneur.
 While I was browsing the list, this book caught my eye.
 I surmised that it is because of the title.
 It is remniscent of Sun Tzu's [The Art of War](http://en.wikipedia.org/wiki/The_Art_of_War).

 After doing some research, I gave it a try since it is a short book.